|Founded||Founded in 1972 by George Davis, Rodger Collins, Julius Davis, and Maurice Jackson in or near Near West Side|

 The history of the Black Gangster/New Breeds/Triple Ls has been on the internet on various websites for many years and most of it is all the same that the gang was formed in approximately 1978 by George “Boonie Black” Davis while he was incarcerated because he was angry with the BGDN.
 I myself have been guilty of publishing nearly the same story because I have been ill informed too, now I think I have the real story of how this organization came together and developed over the later 20th century and it is quite a story.

-The story begins in the year 1972 in Statesville Maximum Security prison in Crest Hill Illinois.
+The next part of this story begins in the year 1972 in Statesville Maximum Security prison in Crest Hill Illinois.
 An inmate by the name of Julius Davis joined in with a semi-religious group called the “Cosmos” which happened to be a group of Chicago gang members from the west side of Chicago.
 I do not know what gang Julius Davis was a member of but he organized the men to create their own crime syndicate that would become the “Royal Family” (Chicago Tribune Page 10, October 7, 1979).
 Members of this group were in street gangs like Black Gangster Disciples and Vice Lords and they were some of the most hardcore gang members of these gangs that set aside their rivalry to be a part of the Royal Family.
-One of the prominent members was a founder of the Vice Lords Maurice “King Baldy” Jackson that was one of the original Conservative Vice Lord members.
-The men that joined the Royal Family were scheduled to be released from prison in 1972 and they planned and coming together once released and going on a crime spree and letting nothing get in their way.
+One of the prominent members was Maurice “King Baldy” The men that joined the Royal Family were scheduled to be released from prison in 1972 and they planned and coming together once released and going on a crime spree and letting nothing get in their way.

 Police went searching for Julius Davis because they had a positive identification from witnesses, this angered the rest of the Royal Family because Davis was reckless and did not use a mask or gloves, and the robbery was very sloppy.
 The Royal Family then made the decision to eliminate their leader/founder and managed to hunt him down before police could find him.
-On June 19, 1972 police found the burned body of Julius Davis as he had also been shot seven times and left at 3748 South Wabash (37th Place and Wabash) in the Grand Boulevard neighborhood of Chicago (Chicago Tribune page 5, June 20, 1972).
-At the time police did not know that Davis was killed by his own gang, but later on they would find out all about the Royal Family and the motive for the murder.
+On June 18, 1972 police found the burned body of Julius Davis as he had also been shot seven times and left at 3748 South Wabash (37th Place and Wabash) in the Grand Boulevard neighborhood of Chicago (Chicago Tribune page 5, June 20, 1972).
+Davis was also suffered burns indicating he was tortured.
+The investigating officer was the notorious John Burge who was later indicted on charges in 1993 of torturing and murdering suspects while forcing confessions.
+Given that it was Burge at the scene who knows what could have all transpired with this murder.
+Allegedly at the time police did not know that Davis was killed by his own gang, but later on they would find out all about the Royal Family and the motive for the murder.
 The rampage of the Royal Family had just begun.

 Now that Davis was eliminated, Roger “Cochise” Collins took over as the new leader of the Royal Family.
 Cochise would gain much more respect and was considered the “Godfather” of the organization and presided over the “Council of War.”
 Collins wanted his organization to function more like a syndicate with the distribution of drugs, murder for hire, robbery and intimidation and elimination of witnesses (Chicago Tribune Page 10, October 7, 1979).
 Collins connected with the Chicago Outfit back in 1971 when he was in prison with Robert “Fat Man” Cruz and Royal Family member Murray Hooper.
 Cruz was an excellent connection because he was the cousin of Harry Aleman who was the Chicago Outfits’ Chief Hitman and Cruz was also the nephew of Joseph “Joe Nagall” Ferriola the Chief Enforcer of the Chicago Outfit (Chicago Tribune page 5, September 6, 1981).
 This connection would bring the Royal Family murder for hire contracts to kill for the Chicago Outfit and later would connect the Royal Family to the Outfit for narcotics trafficking.